tigard-tools/tigard/README.md

 1. Power on your target.
 1. If you connected VTGT to your target, the VTGT LED will illuminate.
 If not, you can now select your voltage with the voltage switch

+## Switches
+There are two switches on Tigard to set the mode of operation.
+One controls voltage, one controls how several of the IO pins are wired.
+Both need to be set properly for a specific use mode.
+Details are in each of the interface sections further below, but here is a summary of the modes and their uses:

+#### Voltage Switch

+This switch chooses the reference voltage for the level shifters and the target system:
+* 1V8, 3V3, and 5V all apply a voltage to the VTGT pin.
+* VTGT disconnects the VTGT pin from supplies, and depends on the wire connected to the target to set the level shifter voltage.

+This results in 3 distinct use cases:
+1. **Target-Powered:** Set the switch to VTGT and connect the VTGT wire to the **powered** target.
+The **target** powers the level shifters.
+1. **Tigard-Powered:** Set the switch to a voltage, and connect the VTGT to the **unpowered** target. **Tigard** supplies power to the target.
+1. **Self-Powered:** Set the switch to a voltage, but do NOT connect the Vtgt wire. **Tigard** powers its own level shifters. **Target** powers itself.

+#### Mode Switch

+This switch controls how some of the I/O pins are connected for specific uses:

+* When set to JTAG/SPI mode:
+ * All signals run straight through
+ * CORTEX and JTAG headers are wired for normal JTAG
+ * JTAG and SPI headers can be used for SPI
+* When set to SWD/I2C mode:
+ * DO and DI are wired together to create SWDIO or SDA
+ * CORTEX and JTAG headers can be used for SWD
+ * JTAG and SPI headers can be used for I2C

 ## UART

 #### Hookup: